agraef/midizap/README.md

 This turns the key on when pushed, and toggles it off again when pushed a second time.
 Note that you can't get this behavior with the basic direct feedback facility, since there's no way to keep track of the required status information across different translations.
 Moreover, midizap also maintains the current status of all shift keys and automatically turns them off when switching from one shift status to another, so that the keys will be lit properly even if you use multiple shift keys in your configuration.

-midizap still has a few more tricks up its sleeves which are useful when dealing with controller feedback, but they require the use of a special kind of data translation, the mod translations.
+midizap still has a few more tricks up its sleeves, but they require the use of a special kind of data translation.
 These are a separate topic in their own right, so we'll introduce them in the next section.

 # Mod Translations